publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch50/schIV/m__us_usc_t7_s2008n.md

     (f) __Authorization of appropriation__

-        There is authorized to be appropriated to carry out this section $30,000,000 for each of fiscal years 2002 through 2007, of which $5,000,000 shall be provided to establish and support an institute under subsection (b) of this section.
+        There is authorized to be appropriated to carry out this section $30,000,000 for each of fiscal years 2002 through 2007, of which $5,000,000 shall be provided to establish and support an institute under subsection (b).

 ([Pub.
 L. 87–128, title III, § 379][/us/pl/87/128/s379], as added [Pub.
 L. 107–171, title VI, § 6022][/us/pl/107/171/s6022], May 13, 2002, [116 Stat.
 368][/us/stat/116/368].)